 Portugal GOLDEN VISA

 Portugal offers its residents a laid-back lifestyle in one of the most beautiful European countries.
-The application process for Portugal’s golden visa allows investors to choose from one of 7 investment options.Learn more
+The application process for Portugal’s golden visa allows investors to choose from different investment options.Learn more

 Keep in mind that residency by investment programs differ from citizenship by investment programs.
 While citizenship programs offer an immediate path to citizenship in a second country for each applicant, golden visa programs do not.
 There are still viable paths to citizenship available, but the process is a bit more complex than in citizenship programs.
 Nonetheless, golden visas still come with the right to visit, live, work, study, and retire in the European Union.